Tuesday Morning Corporation (TUEM) Just Got Our Attention

 TUEM’s Market Performance

-TUEM stocks went down by -13.86% for the week, with a monthly drop of -66.64% and a quarterly performance of -64.53%, while its annual performance rate touched -95.69%.
-The volatility ratio for the week stands at 12.20% while the volatility levels for the past 30 days are set at 15.98% for Tuesday Morning Corporation.
-The simple moving average for the period of the last 20 days is -43.24% for TUEM stocks with a simple moving average of -87.13% for the last 200 days.
+TUEM stocks went up by 14.21% for the week, with a monthly drop of -50.30% and a quarterly performance of -58.12%, while its annual performance rate touched -94.32%.
+The volatility ratio for the week stands at 17.86% while the volatility levels for the past 30 days are set at 16.53% for Tuesday Morning Corporation.
+The simple moving average for the period of the last 20 days is -12.32% for TUEM stocks with a simple moving average of -83.17% for the last 200 days.

-During the last 5 trading sessions, TUEM fell by -13.86%, which changed the moving average for the period of 200-days by -94.34% in comparison to the 20-day moving average, which settled at $0.1999.
-In addition, Tuesday Morning Corporation saw -94.71% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TUEM rose by +14.21%, which changed the moving average for the period of 200-days by -93.04% in comparison to the 20-day moving average, which settled at $0.1646.
+In addition, Tuesday Morning Corporation saw -93.37% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for TUEM